John Wycliffe: Conflicts with Church, State and University

-De incarcerandis fedelibus
+De incarcerandis fidelibus

-Wycliffe then wrote his De incarcerandis fedelibus (On the Incarceration of the Faithful), with 33 conclusions in Latin and English.
-Wycliffe did not think that incarceration should be a permitted form of excommunication.
-In the book he demanded that it should be legal for the excommunicated and incarcerated to appeal to the king and his council against the excommunication or incarceration.
+Wycliffe wrote De incarcerandis fidelibus (“On the Incarceration of the Faithful”), a late polemical treatise opposing the use of imprisonment as a coercive instrument of ecclesiastical discipline.
+The work is commonly described as consisting of thirty-three conclusions transmitted in both Latin and English, although modern scholarship is not uniform in describing the precise relationship between the two versions: no works that Wycliff wrote or preached in English are now known.

+In the treatise, Wycliffe argued that incarceration should not be regarded as a legitimate or lawful consequence of excommunication and that coercive penalties imposed by church authorities exceeded their proper spiritual jurisdiction.
+He further maintained that those who were excommunicated or imprisoned unjustly should be permitted to seek redress through secular authority, including appeal to the king and his council, reflecting his broader view that temporal power had a corrective role when ecclesiastical authority was abused.

+Wycliffe’s opposition to clerical imprisonment and his appeal to royal oversight are consistent with arguments found elsewhere in his political theology, particularly in works addressing the duties of kingship and the limits of ecclesiastical power.

 Some ordinary citizens, some of the nobility, and his former protector, John of Gaunt, rallied to him.
 Before any further steps could be taken in Rome, Gregory XI died in 1378.

 De officio regis

 Wycliffe's stance against the papacy grew ever more extreme moving from respect to outright opposition.
 Wycliffe's stand concerning the ideal of poverty became continually firmer, as well as his position with regard to the temporal rule of the clergy.

 Closely related to this attitude was his book De officio regis, the content of which had been foreshadowed in his 33 conclusions: for example, that a trial before Parliament and Synod was necessary for excommunication, that the King should (intervene and) not authorise imprisonment as a sentence for excommunication.
 This book, like those that preceded and followed, was concerned with the reform of the Church, in which the temporal arm was to have an influential part.

 From 1380 onwards, Wycliffe devoted himself to writings that argued his rejection of transubstantiation, and strongly criticised the friars who supported it.